Deploying Rapidflare

 Floating Launcher

 A launcher button anchored to a corner of the page.
 Clicking it opens the agent in a popup overlay.
-No container needed — the widget mounts to document.body.
+No display.container needed — the widget mounts to document.body.

 Example